learnbyexample/learn_gnused/gnu_sed.md

 | | use `/dev/stdin` as filename to use stdin as file source |
 | | file contents are added literally, no escape sequence interpretation |

-This chapter covered two powerful and robust solutions for adding text literally from a file or command output.
+This chapter covered powerful and robust solutions for adding text literally from a file or command output.
 These are particularly useful for templating solutions where a line containing a keyword gets replaced with text from elsewhere.
 In the next chapter, you'll learn how to implement control structures using branch commands.

 ## Exercises